CodeNeha2478/Business_Insights_360/README.md

 ## Sales View

 **Objective:**
-1. Analyze customer and product segment performance using key KPIs like **Net Sales, Gross Margin, and Gross Margin Percentage**.
+1. To analyze customer and product segment performance using key KPIs like **Net Sales, Gross Margin, and Gross Margin Percentage**.
-2. Identify high-performing and underperforming regions/customers to optimize sales strategies and profitability.
+2. To identify high-performing and underperforming regions/customers to optimize sales strategies and profitability.

 **Key Achievements:**
 - Highlighted top-performing regions (e.g., France) and underperforming markets (e.g., Portugal) using a dynamic performance matrix and slicers.